QUnit.test.if()

 QUnit.module('MyApp');

-// Skip if executed without a DOM
+// Browser-only test, skipped if executed without a DOM

 QUnit.test.if('render', typeof document !== 'undefined', function (assert) {